okritvik/AR-Code-Decoding-and-Cube-Projection/README.md

 	4) testudo.png
 	5) testudo.jpg

-Note to check the 1B with different Orientations.
+## Note: To check the 1B with different Orientations.

 1) Change the orientation of the reference frame and (ref_tag1.png) and save the rotated image using the same name (ref_tag1.png)
 The code is written such that the reference tag name is "ref_tag1.png"